lithops-cloud/lithops/CONTRIBUTING.md

 You can post questions or issues or feedback through the following channels:

-1. `Github Discussions`_: For discussions about development, questions about usage, and feature requests.
+1. [Github Discussions](https://github.com/lithops-cloud/lithops/discussions): For discussions about development, questions about usage, and feature requests.
-2. `GitHub Issues`_: For bug reports and feature requests.
+2. [GitHub Issues](https://github.com/lithops-cloud/lithops/issues): For bug reports and feature requests.

 To contribute a patch: